top of page

 The Foundations of Gross and Fine Motor Development

 In the early years, children develop essential motor skills that lay the groundwork for more complex tasks.
 Gross motor development involves large muscle activities such as running, jumping, and climbing.
-These activities not only build strength but also require coordinated movement and balance, developing a child's proprioception—awareness of body position in space.
+These activities build strength and require coordinated movement and balance, which help develop a child's proprioception—awareness of body position in space.

 Fine motor skills, on the other hand, focus on smaller muscle movements, particularly in the hands.
-Activities like drawing, painting, and puzzle-solving are excellent for honing fine motor control and hand strength.
+Activities like drawing, painting, and puzzle-solving hone fine motor control and hand strength.

-After almost forty years of working with babies, toddlers and children with years of research and understanding I am confident to offer a unique approach that supports your parenting to understand your children's development, to enrich their overall growth journey.
+With almost forty years of experience working with babies, toddlers, and children, I am confident in offering a unique approach.
+This supports your parenting by enhancing your understanding of your children's development, enriching their overall growth journey.

-The products I have suggested in this blog post not only support the developmental stages but also provide practical and fun ways for parents to engage with their children while supporting each stage of development.
+The products suggested in this post not only support developmental stages but also provide fun ways for parents to engage with their children.

 The Sequential Journey of Hand Development